-On a worldwide basis, the venture capital industry has had much success but it has also struggled in many countries.
+On a worldwide basis Government funding interventions alone, in a VC fund for example, have limited success in developing the venture capital industry.
+Research published in The Economist has indicated that Statefunded venture capital may deter private investors who may be interested in nurturing some of the best ideas.
 The research has also indicated that despite EU funding to the European Investment Fund, a specialist provider of risk finance to benefit small and medium-sized enterprises across Europe, venture capital in Europe has delivered very minimal returns.

-Our experience in Trinidad and Tobago is similar as we've seen they are investing, are very demanding in terms of the controls that they expect to be in place and negotiate onerous conditions for the opportunity to separate them from their money.
+Our experience in Trinidad and Tobago is similar as we've seen Venture Capital Funds come and go with little result.
+There is also a misconception of Venture Capital Funds as being easy source of obtaining funds.
+Nothing can be further from the truth.
+Recognizing that a fool and his money are soon parted, Venture Capital organizations do extremely rigorous analysis of the business, into which they are investing, are very demanding in terms of the controls that they expect to be in place and negotiate onerous conditions for the opportunity to separate them from their money.
 The development of successful businesses requires more than just a good idea and a certain amount of money, it requires an insightful understanding of the market, a sound value proposition that appeals to the market, a disciplined focus on the business objectives and a razor sharp focus on cost, control and cash flow management.
 It also requires a facilitative ecosystem to help develop and grow.
 In particular, an appropriate legal and regulatory framework and a package of incentives that encourages business development.